-The LF-Series of NIR spectrometers are well-suited for melamine screening across a range of materials, including liquids and powdered dairy products.
+The SR-Series of NIR spectrometers are well-suited for melamine screening across a range of materials, including liquids and powdered dairy products.
 These NIR spectrometers use a stable thermo-electrically cooled InGaAs array directly mated to a fiber optic for maximum throughput.
 The TE-cooled multiplexed InGaAs array includes all necessary order separating and/or long pass filters.
 Gratings are optimized for the highest signal-to- noise ratio across the full range.
 The spectrometers come with an SMA-905 fiber optic input.
 Units can be customized with a wide range of fiber optic accessories, including probes, lenses, integrating spheres, and right angle diffuser.
 Customized input formats are also available.

 All SPECTRAL EVOLUTION spectrometers come with DARWin SP Data Acquisition software.
 DARWin SP allows for rapid analysis and easy set-up.
 Spectra are stored as ASCII for use with 3rd party analysis software, including chemometrics.
 There’s no pre- processing necessary before you use the spectra with an analysis program.